pnp/cli-microsoft365/docs/docs/cmd/spo/web/web-roleassignment-add.md

 : URL of the site

 `--principalId [principalId]`
-: SharePoint ID of principal it may be either user id or group id we want to add permissions to.
-Specify principalId only when upn or groupName are not used.
+: SharePoint ID of principal it may be either user id or group id you want to add permissions to.
+Specify either `principalId`, `upn`, or `groupName` but not multiple.

 `--upn [upn]`
-: upn/email of user to assign role to.
-Specify either upn or principalId
+: Upn/email of user to assign role to.
+Specify either `principalId`, `upn`, or `groupName` but not multiple.

 `--groupName [groupName]`
-: enter group name of Azure AD or SharePoint group..
-Specify either groupName or principalId
+: Group name of Azure AD or SharePoint group.
+Specify either `principalId`, `upn`, or `groupName` but not multiple.

 `--roleDefinitionId [roleDefinitionId]`
 : ID of role definition.
-Specify either roleDefinitionId or roleDefinitionName but not both
+Specify either `roleDefinitionId` or `roleDefinitionName` but not both.

 `--roleDefinitionName [roleDefinitionName]`
-: enter the name of a role definition, like 'Contribute', 'Read', etc. Specify either roleDefinitionId or roleDefinitionName but not both
+: Name of a role definition, like 'Contribute', 'Read', etc. Specify either `roleDefinitionId` or `roleDefinitionName` but not both.

 --8<-- "docs/cmd/_global.md"